Caritusy/Minhook.NET-NAOT/README.md

 * The original MinHook library that this project is based on - https://github.com/TsudaKageyu/minhook
 * The SharpDisasm project and Udis86 disassembler that the project is ported from -  https://github.com/spazzarama/SharpDisasm
+* The original MinHook.Net library that this project is base on - https://github.com/CCob/MinHook.NET